 • Stress in the Body

 Short bursts of stress can help you rise to a challenge.
 We experience stress when there is a gap between what we are expected to do, and what we are able to do.
 Stress gathers resources in your body.
-You will think faster, run faster, and do more.
+You will think faster, run faster, and get more done.
 Stress helps bridge the gap between expectation and ability.
 Its useful.
 In the short term.

 Expectations > Stress > Ability